Travels with V

 The mausoleum also holds the remains of the 29 men who joined Che’s group in Bolivia and were captured and shot by the military in 1967.
 There is also a small museum with objects that belonged to Che, his glasses, rifle, etc, and his farewell letter to Fidel.
 The burial site is 50 meters behind the mausoleum, with an eternal flame burning.

 Unfortunately for me I’m hit with a mean stomach illness in Santa Clara and have to take things very easy.
 In the evening I manage to rise and we walk slowly over to the paladar La Terraza, on a nearby rooftop.
-An extremely nice restaurant with white linen and a red carpet.
+An extremely nice restaurant with white linen on the tables and a red carpet.
 A birthday party is held for an old man.
 I’m served a fresh grilled fish and immediately feel better.
 We can move on.

 Next we’re overwhelmed by the city that carries the same name as the lost hero.
 Palaces shining in the sun, our toes in the salt sea.